NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 |longitude  |"*I am more interested in a zonal average than any particular longitude*"      |lon=all (average over all values)|
 |time of day| "*3pm =15hr Ok, this one is arbitrary.
 However if I use a diurn file, I  have a specific time of day in mind*"   |tod=15 |

-*Rule table for the default setting of the free dimensions*
+*Rule table for the default settings of the free dimensions*

 In practice, these cases cover 99% of the work typically done so whenever a setting is left to default (`= None` in MarsPlot's syntax) this is what is being used.
 This allows to considerably streamline the data selection process.